redhat-cop/ocp-disconnected-docs/IPIonAWSGovManualIAM.md

   <figcaption>Demo VPC Drawing</figcaption>
 </figure>

 In this guide, we will install OpenShift onto an existing AWS GovCloud VPC.
 This VPC will contain three private subnets that have no connectivity to the internet, as well as a public subnet that will facilitate our access to the private subnets from the internet (bastion).
 We still need to allow access to the AWS APIs from the private subnets.
 For this demo, that AWS API communication is facilitated by a squid proxy.
 Without that access, we will not be able to install a cloud aware OpenShift cluster.
-The VPC with squid proxy used in this demo can be found [**here**](https://github.com/dmc5179/openshift4-disconnected/blob/master/cloudformation/disconnected_vpc/disconnected_vpc.yaml).

-In this guide, we will install OpenShift onto an existing AWS GovCloud VPC.
-This VPC will contain three private subnets that have no connectivity to the internet, as well as a public subnet that will facilitate our access to the private subnets from the internet (bastion).
-We still need to allow access to the AWS APIs from the private subnets.
-For this demo, that AWS API communication is facilitated by a squid proxy.
-Without that access, we will not be able to install a cloud aware OpenShift cluster.

 A Cloud Formation template that details the VPC with squid proxy used in this demo can be found [**here**](https://github.com/dmc5179/openshift4-disconnected/blob/master/cloudformation/disconnected_vpc/disconnected_vpc.yaml).
 This demo assumes these are provided, but this template may be leveraged to create these resources if desired.